PurdyRad/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+---
+The stateful components keep state and can change events in the component.
+Functional components don't hold state on their own.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+---
+componentWillMount is called before rendering and componentWillUpdate is called after any state change which causes re-rendering.

 3. Define stateful logic.
+---
+Stateful logic is pretty straightforward, it is logic used to describe state/change in a component.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+---
+AAA!
+Arrange!
+Act!
+Assert!

+Arrange- In this step, one set's the stage for testing, i.e. render component.

+Act- In this step, one creates/grabs the variables/items needed for testing, i.e. finding the header in the document.

+Assert- In this step, one validates/declares that the variable/item declared in the Act stage are being found in the Document.